Skip to main content

 Saints celebrated on the 6th of August

-ST FRANCESCA RUBATTO, VIRGIN
+SAINT FRANCESCA RUBATTO, VIRGIN

 Saint Francesca Rubatto was born in 1844 at Carmagnola, Turin, Italy.
 St Francesca lost her father at the age of four and in her teens she received an offer of marriage from a wealthy man.
-However, St Francesca turned the offer of marriage down and decided to make a vow of virginity instead.
+However, Saint Francesca turned the offer of marriage down and decided to make a vow of virginity instead.
 Her mother died when St Francesca was 19 years old.
-St Francesca decided to visit the various parishes in the city of Turin, teaching catechism to the children, visiting the sick in hospital and helped to care for the poor and neglected.
+Saint Francesca decided to visit the various parishes in the city of Turin, teaching catechism to the children, visiting the sick in hospital and helped to care for the poor and neglected.

 SHE HELPED CARE FOR THE POOR AND NEGLECTED

 St Francesca went to Loano, a seaside resort, to pray about what her next step in life should be.
 One morning, after Mass, she heard an injured labourer moaning and she discovered that a stone had fallen from a building that was being repaired and that it had hit him on the head.
-St Francesca cleaned his head wound and gave him some money to live on so that he could take a few days off work to recover his health.
+Saint Francesca cleaned his head wound and gave him some money to live on so that he could take a few days off work to recover his health.

 SHE WAS CHOSEN TO BE THE SUPERIOR

-The building being repaired was to house a community of religious women and when they heard of this incident they took it as a sign from God that St Francesca should join them and guide them in the spiritual life.
+The building being repaired was to house a community of religious women and when they heard of this incident they took it as a sign from God that Saint Francesca should join them and guide them in the spiritual life.
 This she did and enthusiastically she embraced their Franciscan life of poverty.
-After exhibiting great organisational skills St Francesca was chosen to be the superior of the community and this led to the sisters expanding their good work to other cities in Italy, and then to Uruguay and Argentina.
+After exhibiting great organisational skills Saint Francesca was chosen to be the superior of the community and this led to the sisters expanding their good work to other cities in Italy, and then to Uruguay and Argentina.

 GREAT ORGANISATIONAL SKILLS